Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Two--hole states

 The triplet states are characterized by dominant contributions from $J=1$ and $J=3$ spinors, which have a symmetric character.
 In particular, the main terms of the $T_0$ state have $M=0$; in the single (heavy--hole) band limit, $p_{3,1,0} = \tfrac{9}{10}$ and $p_{3,3,0}=\tfrac{1}{10}$.
 The small light--hole component causes deviations from these limiting values, and the presence of additional contributions from the $(J,M)=(3,\pm2)$ states, as well as mixing with $J=2$ (antisymmetric) spinors.
 Finally, the $T_\pm$ states are characterized by odd values of $J$ and $M$, and tend to the maximally polarized states in the absence of a light--hole component ($p_{2,3,-3}=p_{4,3,3}=1$).

 Overall, the dependence of the occupation probabilities $p_{1,J,M}$ and $p_{3,J,M}$ on the interdot distance is very weak, especially in the case of Ge.
 This is reflected in the dependence of the linear entropies on $a$ (see Fig. \ref{fig:lin_entr} for the case of Si).
-For the reduced two--spin state $\rho^{\rm tp}_{k}$, the linear entropy of both singlet and triplet is of the order of a few percents.
+The linear entropy of the reduced two--spin density matrix $\rho^{\rm tp}_{k}$ is of the order of a few percents for both singlet and triplet.
 One can thus associate well--defined spin states to the four lowest eigenstates.
-The entropy would vanish and one would reach the limit of purely spin states if the orbitals corresponding to the different spin states were parallel to each other.
+The entropy would vanish and the limit of purely spin states would be achieved if the orbitals corresponding to the different spin states were parallel to each other.
 The opposite limit is the case where the orbitals corresponding to different bands are all mutually orthogonal.
-The reduced spin state would then coincide with the dephased spin state $\sigma^{{\rm tp}}_{k}$, whose linear entropy is also plotted in Fig.~\ref{fig:lin_entr} for a comparison.
+The reduced spin density matrix $\rho^{{\rm tp}}_{k}$ would then coincide with the dephased spin density matrix $\sigma^{{\rm tp}}_{k}$, whose linear entropy is also plotted in Fig.~\ref{fig:lin_entr} for a comparison.
 The difference between the linear entropy of $\sigma^{{\rm tp}}_{k}$ and that of $\rho^{{\rm tp}}_{k}$ thus represents an indicator of the orthogonality between the two--hole orbitals .